SoftwareFans/AstroPhotoGallery/README.md

 	* The profile picture of a user is saved in a subdirectory with name the user's ID in directory ~/Content/images/profilePics/ (e.g. /Content/images/profilePics/f1a6ddc2-156e-4dbe-8f28-3f5a62946562)
 	* The birthday in the user profile is being selected using date picker
 	* Every user can hide/show her/his email address from her/his public user profile
-	* Every user can view other users' profiles
+	* Every user can view other users' profiles and the pictures that they have uploaded
 - Administrator panel: Users in role "Admin" have access to administrator panel giving them rights to edit/delete user accounts (make them administrators too) and edit/delete categories
 	* If a user is deleted all of her/his pictures are deleted too